datopian/markdownbased/content/howtos/how-to-quickly-create-a-sandbox-website.md

 ---
-Title: How to quickly create a sandbox website
+title: How to quickly create a sandbox website
 ---

 By the end the end of this guide you will have set up a sandbox site to practice editing and publishing before working on any live site 🎉

 ## Steps